native-land-digital/next-nld/README.md

 Next up:
 - Preparing internationalization
-  - Do a first basic load of terms in the menu (server)
   - Then some terms in the map (client)
   - Then some HTML (sample page)
     - Testing parsing (https://discourse.aurelia.io/t/handling-long-blocks-of-text-to-be-translated-in-i18n/3168/27 use Json5?)
   - Then create folder structure and JSONs
   - Then move over all English content
+  - Set up so that only English content is generated server side (no translations for everything else)
 - Setting up static pages HTML structure
 - Ensuring we are creating new unique slugs
-- Make sure API can be fed to mobile app
+- Endpoints for mobile app
 - Deletion functionality for researchers and users
-- Adding captions and titles to researcher media
 - Handling bugs

 Minor:
+- Adding captions and titles to researcher media
 - Adding working links to breadcrumbs
 - Checking and rendering related field front end
 - Remove extra template post from the seed JSON
-- Create API documentation at external documentation site
 - Implement email sending for contact forms
 - Add color to index.php API (needs importing?)
 - Check for any redirection needs on legacy API